RotonEvan/covidvsindia/README.md

 # About

-This website was developed by Saksham Bhushan and Debajyoti Halder, two students at Indian Institute of Technology Bhilai.
+This website was developed by <strong>Saksham Bhushan and Debajyoti Halder</strong>, two students at Indian Institute of Technology Bhilai.<br><br>
 The goal of this project is to provide a simple, interactive way to visualize the impact of COVID-19 in India.
-We wanted people to be able to see this as something that brings us all together.
-This is what India looks like today in terms of effect of Coronavirus, we have to be careful and responsible as a citizen of this country and help make this situation better.
+We wanted people to be able to see this as something that brings us all together.<br><br> This is what India looks like today in terms of effect of Coronavirus, we have to be careful and responsible as a citizen of this country and help make this situation better.
 The data is from Ministry of Health & Family Welfare real-time updates.
 The TODAY cases/deaths are based on GMT (+0530).